Percutaneous Transcatheter Treatment of Deep Vein Thrombosis (DVT)

 of time depends on the cause of the blood clot.
 You may also need to take medicine

 to prevent clots before any future surgery.
 Your healthcare provider will let you

 know about any other changes in your medicines.
 You can take pain medicine if you

 need it.
-Ask your healthcare provider which to take.
+Ask your healthcare provider which medicines are safe to take.

 Your healthcare provider will likely advise you to get back on your feet soon after

 the treatment.
 You may need to wear compression stockings.
 This is to help prevent

 the clot from forming again.
 It can also help prevent a new clot from forming.

 You should stop smoking.
 It will lower your risks of blood clots forming in the future.

 Talk with your healthcare provider if you need help to quit smoking.